arthurelmes/sat-city/README.md

  You'll need to use a Python runtime environment with the required libraries.

- There are two approaches, one of which may be deprecated soon to avoid confusion and verision divergences:
+ There are two approaches, one of which may be deprecated soon to avoid confusion and version divergences:

  #### Conda
- The `conda` environment and package managemener can be used to create an environment with the required libraries.
+ The `conda` environment and package manager can be used to create an environment with the required libraries.
  The installation steps are here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.